-Even though there is no cure-all for a broken heart, and moving on will be hard no matter what, here are 10 things you can do to help yourself stay on-track after a breakup
+Breaking up is hard to do.
+Here are 10 things you can do to help yourself stay on-track

-Breaking up is never easy, no matter who ended the relationship.
-It’s easy to find yourself falling into bad habits or trying to get back into the relationship you just left.
+Breaking up sucks, no matter who ended the relationship: and in those tricky weeks or month afterwards, you might find yourself falling into bad habits, or trying to get back into the relationship you just left.

-Although these are normal impulses, it is important to make sure you are taking care of yourself both physically and mentally while you’re going through such a hard time.
+Don’t beat yourself up if this happens!
+These impulses are very common.
+But it is important to make sure you are taking care of yourself both physically and mentally while you’re going through such a hard time.

 Let Yourself Be Sad